mackler/skcard/README.md

 ## How to use

-Invoke this script with three arguments:
+Invoke this script with two arguments:

-1. The output directory where you want the new card to be written;
-2. The local language text (as written, this will be English); and
+1. The local language text (as written, this will be English); and
-3. The foreign language text (as written, this will be Slovak).
+2. The foreign language text (as written, this will be Slovak).

 ### Example